ksierra/guidetokulchur.github.io/_posts/static/2015-06-17-submission-guidelines.md

 ### Reading Period

-* October 1- November 15 (Issue 9)
+October 1- November 15 (Issue 9)

 ### Guidelines:

-Up to ten pages poetry, short fiction, photo and personal essay.
-Please insert a page break between each piece if you are submitting more than one piece.
-No pdf files.
+* Up to ten pages poetry, fiction, creative nonfiction and orignial art.
+Please insert a page break between each piece.

-We are also taking submissions for cover art.
+* No pdf files.

-Please send art and photo submissions at 300 DPI, 8.5 inches high and 5.5 inches wide.
+* Please send art and photo submissions at 300 DPI, 8.5 inches high and 5.5 inches wide.

-Simultaneous submissions are strongly discouraged.
+* Simultaneous submissions are strongly discouraged.
 Work previously published will not be considered.

-Please include a short bio,third-person, 50 words max.
+* Please include a short bio,third-person, 50 words max.

-No reading fee, payment is 1 contributor copy.
+* No reading fee, payment is 1 contributor copy.

 Send your work to submissions.gtkjournal@gmail.com